In this article:

 What are some best practices for NPS surveys?

-Below are a few ways you can ensure your NPS program is top notch and set up to collect quality, actionable feedback.
+Here are a few ideas to ensure your NPS program is top notch and set up to collect quality, actionable feedback.

 Close the loop

-If you’re asking customers for feedback, but not closing the loop, you’re missing out on critical opportunities to motivate your promoters, nudge your passives up into the 9-10 range, and recover negative experiences plaguing detractors.
-Closing the loop consists of following up with customers and acting on their feedback.
+Closing the loop consists of following up with respondents and acting on their feedback.
+If you’re not closing the loop, you’re missing out on critical opportunities to motivate your promoters, nudge your passives up into the 9-10 range, and recover negative experiences plaguing detractors.

 Benefits of closing the loop include: